codeccoop/posts-bridge/README.md

 ### Remote Field

 If you want your backend data loaded dynamically on each render, you can use the **Remote Field** custom block.
 This block lets you designate parts of your post templates as remote content.
-On render time, this blocks will be replaced with the data fetched from the backend.
+On render time, replace makrs in this blocks content will be replaced with data fetched from the backend.

 ### REST API Endpoints